 - Cost per acquisition for qualified leads

 Bonus Tip: Use your revenue data to pinpoint your weakest content strategies, then either improve or eliminate them.
+Additionally, be on the lookout for vanity metrics, or statistics that may seem impactful but in reality do nothing to influence your conversions.

 7 Content Marketing Trends to Watch Out For